 SW description file shall be uploaded together with SW.

-SW branch contain proposal number XXX_EE-JVET-T0XXX_XXX.
+SW branch contain proposal number EE-JVET-T0XXX.

 One SW branch will be created for each contribution included into EE.
 If multiple tests need to be conducted then it is recommended to use single SW branch with different command line options.
 Configuration of SW for each tests needs to be clearly defined in SW description file.